enriquepablo/peer/doc/install.rst

 Now we have to create the database tables needed by PEER but before we need to configure it to tell the database parameters needed to connect to the database.
-This will be described with more deails in the `Configuration`_ chapter.
+This will be described with more deails in the :doc:`configuration` chapter.

 Add the following information into the